adishavit/argh/README.md

 However, if you need just a few options with minimal fuss give the single header file `argh` a try.

 ## TL;DR
-It doesn't get simpler than this:
+It doesn't get much simpler than this:
 ```cpp
 #include "argh.h"